NadaMabrouk/Neighbourhood-Map-Udacity-P5/README.md

 # Neighbourhood-Map Project

 ### Steps to run the project
-If your're running from a mobile device or a tablet, you need to turn on your GPS/Location detector.
+- If your're running from a mobile device or a tablet, you need to turn on your GPS/Location detector.
+- Download the repository and open the file named **index.html** and the application will run properly.
-Then you can press on Filter button and  a dropdown list will appear showing the nearby restaurants/cafes you click on any and click Filter button again, and you will see more details about the selected place.
+- Then you can press on Filter button and  a dropdown list will appear showing the nearby restaurants/cafes you click on any and click Filter button again, and you will see more details about the selected place.
 Here's a live demo for the project:

 [Link to a Live demo](https://nadamabrouk.github.io/Neighbourhood-Map-Udacity-P5/)